ammar-tanwar/bloglearnbay/posts/what-is-data-science-uncovering-the-explicit-truth.md

 2. **Bringing precision medicine to perfection-**

-Doctors can track the clinical course of patients with verified diagnoses in the same manner that scientists collect and analyze health data to uncover symptoms and identify diseases.
+Doctors can track the clinical course of patients with verified diagnosis in the same manner that scientists collect and analyze health data to uncover symptoms and identify diseases.
 Technology-enabled personalized treatment and informed care can drastically cut death rates and predict medical outcomes.

 As a result, experts predict that "one size fits all" treatments will be phased out.
 Instead, precision medicine will be prescribed and, therefore, more successful treatment.
 Instead of treating a patient for lung cancer, we will soon be able to characterize every single symptom of the disease, the patient's individual condition, his medical history, and even his genetic information in order to adapt treatment and maximize the likelihood of a positive outcome.